 Students who are seen with mobile phones or other electronic devices at school will have these confiscated.

-- First Offence: The confiscated item will be logged and stored at the front office and can be collected by the student after school hours.
+- 1st Offence: The confiscated item will be logged and stored at the Front Office and can be collected by the student after school hours.

-NOTE: At any time, a student’s refusal to follow a staff member’s request to hand their mobile phone/device to the staff member will be treated as a serious breach of the school’s behaviour code.
+NOTE: At any time, a student’s refusal to follow a staff member’s request to hand their phone to the staff member will be treated as a serious breach of the school’s behaviour code.
 Sanctions will include loss of Good Standing and detention or may involve suspension from school.

 Reasons that mobile phones and other electronic devices are not permitted at our school